2017 Civil War Conference Speakers & Guides:

 Ed Bearss is America’s premier battlefield tour guide.
 Bearss is a former Marine, serving in the Pacific in WWII, and is the Chief Historian Emeritus of the National Park Service.
 Author of more than 20 books and numerous articles on the Civil War, he has been a featured commentator on Ken Burn’s PBS documentary The Civil War, History Channel, and C-Span.
 Bearss has been a mainstay of the Chambersburg Civil War Seminars & Tours since our founding in 1989.

 Dennis Frye is the Chief Historian at Harpers Ferry National Historical Park.
-He has appeared numerous times as a commentator on PBS, The History Channel, The Discovery Channel, and A&E. Frye is the author of more than 77 articles and seven books.
+He has appeared numerous times as a commentator on PBS, The History Channel, The Discovery Channel, and A&E. Frye is the author of more than 98 articles and nine books.
 His latest is September Suspense: Lincoln’s Union in Peril.

 Perry Jamieson is a retired historian with the Department of the Defense and the author of numerous books on the Civil War, tactics and other aspects of military history such as Attack and Die: Civil War Military Tactics and the Southern Heritage, co-authored with Grady McWhitney.
 His other works include Crossing the Deadly Ground: United States Army Tactics, 1865-1899 and Winfield Scott Hancock: Gettysburg Hero.